FaizHasan123/innovate_bank/README.md

 ### 5. Create an instance of MongoDB

 This demo depends on MongoDB as a session and data store.
-From the [catalog](https://cloud.ibm.com/catalog/), find **Compose for MongoDB** and click create.
+From the [catalog](https://cloud.ibm.com/catalog/), find **Databases for MongoDB** and click create.
 Give it a name, choose a region, pick the standard pricing plan and click create.

-**Get your mongo connection string.
+**Get your mongo connection string and TLS certificate.
 Almost all your microservices need it; keep it safe!**

 ![kubectl config](doc/source/images/11.png)